 Similar to Freedom without going further than just adding a Chrome extension, StayFocused aims to help you do just what their name suggests.
 Restrict your time on specific sites, social media primarily as you block full websites, only sites by a word or regex.

 Need to integrate an app that runs all your other subscriptions for your business?
-Check out Monthly, a SaaS expense tracker for startups that lets you manage all your SaaS tools in one.
-Track and optimize spend as you get smart recommendations to discover new tools with Slidebean’s Monthly app.
+Check out Recurring, a SaaS expense tracker for startups that lets you manage all your SaaS tools in one.
+Track and optimize spend as you get smart recommendations to discover new tools with Slidebean’s Recurring app.
 Check it out now!